aws-amplify/docs/docs/start/getting-started/fragments/vue/setup.md

 </amplify-block>
 </amplify-block-switcher>

-Finally, Amplify needs an AWS account to connect to so that I can begin creating the backend services.
+Finally, Amplify needs an AWS account to connect to so that it can begin creating the backend services.
 This is the profile you created with the `amplify configure` command in the introduction step. [introduction step](~/start/getting-started/installation.md)

 <amplify-block-switcher>